 There are other words for those who want things to stay the same.
 When they refuse to change because they fear change, the word is coward.
 When they refuse to change because they cannot see that the change has already occurred it is called delusional.
 It is only when the change will make things demonstrably worse is the descriptive word prudence, or caution.
 It is only then that the second definition of right (to be correct) applies here.

 The changes which are forcing themselves upon us through technology and an imperfect understanding of the closed system which is our habitation known as the Earth are inevitable.
 We cannot deny their occurrence because reality will assert itself until it kills us all if we do not admit that change has occurred.
 The changes which we can afford but are being resisted (universal healthcare as one glaring example) will occur either now, or at greater cost in the future.

 So today, now, the Right are not right they are simply right, as in seated in the section reserved for those who are in love with the past in an demonstrably unhealthy fashion.
 Creepy.

-Editor’s note.
+I was informed by several rightists that this article is not funny.
 For the record, self-identified conservatives (those on the right side of the room.
 Those who are conserving the tradition of royalty in 18th century France) are either cowards, delusional, or both simultaneously.
 Most of them don’t know this because they are also crushingly stupid.
 A rare few of the conservative leadership are simply prudent.
 Most of them only identify as conservative because it is/was fashionable not to be seen as being liberal.